merely-useful/py-rse/index.md

 ```

 because `amira` on its own is a relative path meaning
-"a file or directory called `amira` *below our current working directory*".
+"a file or directory called `amira` *below our current working directory.*"
 To get back home,
 we can either use an absolute path: